-How a Lawyer Can Help with Your Claim
+How a Workers’ Compensation Lawyer Can Help With Your Claim

-- Ensuring that you have reported your injury to necessary individuals within your company
+- Ensuring that you have reported your injury to the necessary individuals within your company

 - Gathering evidence relevant to your workplace accident